About Me

 Adjective

 My adjective is "conscientious."
 I listen to my inner voice as often as possible.
 I am meticulous in my work.
-Often I am impatient and imperfect.
+I am impatient and imperfect.
 However, I am always resilient and come back to do better and more.

 What am I?